Rachid Aït-Atmane: Club career

-Born in Bobigny, Aït-Atmane finished his formation with RC Lens' youth setup, and made his senior debuts with the reserves in the 2010–11 campaign, in the Championnat de France amateur.
-On 4 June 2013 he moved abroad for the first time in his career, signing a two-year deal with Spanish side Sporting de Gijón and being assigned to the B-team of the Segunda División B.
+Born in Bobigny from parents of Béjaïa, Kabylia, Aït-Atmane finished his formation with RC Lens' youth setup, and made his senior debuts with the reserves in the 2010–11 campaign, in the Championnat de France amateur.
+In June 2013 he moved abroad for the first time in his career, signing a two-year deal with Spanish side Sporting de Gijón and being assigned to the B-team of the Segunda División B.

 Aït-Atmane played his first match as a professional on 23 August 2014, coming on as a second-half substitute in a 2–1 away success against CD Numancia in the Segunda División.
 On 10 July of the following year he renewed his contract until 2019, being definitely promoted to the main squad.

 Aït-Atmane made his La Liga debut on 23 August 2015, coming on as a late substitute for Carlos Carmona in a 0–0 home draw against Real Madrid.
-On 31 January 2017, he was loaned to CD Tenerife until the end of the 2016–17 season.
+In January 2017, he was loaned to CD Tenerife until the end of the 2016–17 season.

-On 19 January 2018, Aït-Atmane was loaned to Belgian side Waasland-Beveren.
+In January 2018, Aït-Atmane was loaned to Belgian side Waasland-Beveren.
 Upon returning, he terminated his contract on 31 August.

 In November 2018, he signed a contract with Romanian club Dinamo București.
 He left the club in June 2019.

-In 2023, he joined JS Kabylie.
+In January 2023, he joined JS Kabylie.